 If the Level 2 Review tool indicates that there is a specific regulatory problem(s), the state should then proceed with the continuum of market actions, always using the least intrusive, most efficient method to identify the cause and extent of the problem.
 States should keep in mind that at any point in this process, the analysis might determine that no further analysis/action is warranted.
 Generally, states should proceed through a Level 2 Review before moving into the continuum of market actions.
-By proceeding in this manner, the analyst is able to target those areas where irregularities have been noted in discussions with the company, and is able to choose the appropriate action from the continuum.
+By proceeding in this manner, the analyst is able to target those areas where irregularities have been noted in discussions with the company and is able to choose the appropriate action from the continuum.

 By collecting data over multiple years, states will be able to include trending analysis as part of the overall market analysis process.
 Reliable trending analysis will provide a proactive approach to market analysis “reflecting our commitment to continuing to modernize insurance regulation.”
 This tool can provide greater consumer protections in that problems can potentially be identified much earlier and before it causes harm.